 Having gone without these things for a significant period of time, I have become so much more in tune with my body and thus more sensitive to the effects of things that it can do without.
 It’s such a fascinating discovery that makes you marvel at how easy it is to desensitise our bodies through a conventional diet.

-This being my second go at a Whole30 [first go], it’s definitely a ‘reset’ I can see myself doing at least once every year and, in between, sticking to its principles for at least 90% of the time.
+This being my second go at a Whole30 [Health Reset Challenge], it’s definitely a ‘reset’ I can see myself doing at least once every year and, in between, sticking to its principles for at least 90% of the time.

 Paleo meal ideas and templates

 During the 30 days, we prepared and ate several delicious meals.
 People would ask, incredulously, what we could eat, being that we had cut out all grains, legumes, dairy, sugar and alcohol.
 Thing is, when you think about the amazing diversity present in nature, there is a wealth of vegetables alone which, we can all enjoy.
 One thing that I love about paleo eating is that it forces you to be curious and creative.